JBidlack/JBidlack/README.md

 - 👋 Hi, I’m @JBidlack
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... software development
 - 🌱 I’m currently learning ...
 Computer Science
-- 💞️ I’m looking to collaborate on ... learning C++ and Java
+- 💞️ I’m looking to collaborate on ... learning Java, and C#
 - 📫 How to reach me ...

 <!---